gogama/incite/README.md

 	"fmt"
 	"time"

+	"github.com/aws/aws-sdk-go/aws/session"
 	"github.com/aws/aws-sdk-go/service/cloudwatchlogs"
-	"github.com/aws/aws-sdk-go/aws/session"
 	"github.com/gogama/incite"
 )

 func main() {
 	// Use the AWS SDK for Go to get the CloudWatch API actions Incite needs.
-	// For simplicity we assume that the correct AWS region and credentials are
+	// For simplicity, we assume that the correct AWS region and credentials are
 	// already set in the environment.
 	a := cloudwatchlogs.New(session.Must(session.NewSession()))